If looking like The Hulk, Wolverine, or Batman is your primary goal, then a training program with a bodybuilding focus is what you need.

 Beginner Bodybuilding Program Q&A

-The best beginner bodybuilding workout should be made up of primarily compound lifts, the exercise choice should be limited so you can learn good motor-patterns, it must allow for progression, and there needs to be sufficient practice.
-I recommend 4 days per week.
+The best beginner bodybuilding workout should consist primarily of compound lifts; the exercise choice should be limited so you can learn good motor patterns.
+It must allow for progression, and there needs to be sufficient practice.
+I recommend four days per week.

 You can add more exercises and sets to the program if you have good reason to believe that doing so will benefit you.
-It can be a mistake to add more training volume than necessary too early in a training career.
+However, adding more training volume than necessary too early in a training career can be a mistake.
 If you don’t have training data showing you need more, I’d leave things as they are.
 Do as much as you need to progress, not as much as possible.

 • How to Break Training Plateaus